ietf-wg-asdf/SDF/sdf.md

 (Note that a form of regular expressions is also used as values of the quality `pattern`; see {{type-string}}.)

+The term "URI" in this document always refers to "full" URIs ("`URI`" in
+{{Section 3 of RFC3986@-uri}}), never to relative URI references ("`relative-ref`" in {{Section 4.1 of RFC3986@-uri}}), so the term "URI" does *NOT* serve as the colloquial abbreviation of "URI-Reference" it is often used for.
+Therefore, the "reference resolution" process defined in {{Section 5 of RFC3986@-uri}} is *NOT* used in this specification.
+Where necessary, full URIs are assembled out of substrings by simple concatenation, e.g. when CURIEs are expanded ({{ref-global}}), or when a global name is formed out of a namespace `absolute-URI` ({{Section 5 of RFC3986@-uri}}) and a fragment identifier part ({{name-structure}}).
+Note also that URIs are not only used to construct the SDF models, they are also the *subject* of SDF models where they are used as data in actual interactions (and could even be represented as relative references there); these two usages are entirely separate.

 The singular form is chosen as the preferred one for the keywords defined in this specification.